The Bankrate promise

 Given Black entrepreneurs’ challenges when starting their businesses, business owners should know about available resources.
 Here are some popular funding options for Black-owned businesses:

 - Business loans and lines of credit: Black business owners who need capital may consider taking out an installment loan or line of credit for business purposes.
-A loan could give you access to the funds you need quickly, but you should only do so if you are confident you will be able to pay the loan back.
-For this reason, micro-loans and business lines of credit are great options for new business owners.
+Microloans and business lines of credit are great options for new business owners just starting off.
 These loans allow you to take out a smaller amount to ensure you do not overborrow and get into debt.

 - Coalition to Back Black Businesses: This organization provides grants and other financial resources for Black-owned businesses.
 Its Enhancement Grant grants $25,000 to 20 Black-owned small businesses each year.